This course provided an overview of modeling approaches used in the

 to the objective description of highly localized deformation modes such

 as cracks or shear bands.
-It is organized as one of the RILEM
+It was organized as one of the RILEM

 Introduction: notation, fundamentals of